 Zero Waste Ambassadors

-Volunteers are essential in the success of the program and welcomes volunteers from student clubs, greek life, and students who have been assigned community service hours through Cal Poly’s Office of Students Rights and Responsibilities (OSRR).
+Volunteers remain essential in the success of the program.
+ZWA welcomes volunteers from anywhere, including student clubs, Greek life, and students who have been assigned community service hours through Cal Poly’s Office of Students Rights and Responsibilities (OSRR).
 To volunteer as a Zero Waste Ambassador, contact firstname.lastname@example.org or complete this interest form.